cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 2.15.0 - Released on 15 December 2022 =
+* New: support for WooCommerce 7.2
+* Update: YITH plugin framework
+* Fix: minor bugs

+= 2.14.0 - Released on 15 November 2022 =
+* New: support for WordPress 6.1
+* New: support for WooCommerce 7.1
+* Update: YITH plugin framework
+* Fix: patched security vulnerability
+* Fix: minor bugs

+= 2.13.0 - Released on 16 October 2022 =
+* New: support for WooCommerce 7.0
+* Update: YITH plugin framework
+* Fix: minor bugs

 = 2.12.0 - Released on 31 August 2022 =
 * New: support for WooCommerce 6.9